SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 **Indent**

-That doesn't look like the desired result (and it wouldn't compile - but let's set[SGF53] that aside for a moment).
+That does not look like the desired result (and it wouldn't compile - but let's set[SGF53] that aside for a moment).
 But with a little bit of tweaking indentation, we can make it look a little more readable:

 ```fsharp
 ```